 - Remove chicken from marinade and dredge one piece of chicken at a time in egg bath, ensuring each side is wet and dredge in flour mixture coating each sidePlace each flour coated chicken piece on a wire rack with pan on bottom

-- Spray each piece liberally with olive oil covering both sides
+- Spray each piece liberally with olive oil or coconut oil covering both sides

 - Place tray of chicken in oven